 data = 1.5

-Returns the given number rounded down, toward zero, to the nearest integer number.
+Returns the given number rounded down, towards zero, to the nearest integer number.

 FLOOR(data)